Head to Head Contrast: Aphria (APHA) vs. Its Competitors

 |2.33

-As a group, “Medicinals & botanicals” companies have a potential upside of 121.91%.
-Given Aphria’s peers higher probable upside, analysts plainly believe Aphria has less favorable growth aspects than its peers.
+Aphria currently has a consensus price target of $8.83, indicating a potential upside of 102.49%.
+As a group, “Medicinals & botanicals” companies have a potential upside of 115.15%.
+Given Aphria’s competitors higher possible upside, analysts plainly believe Aphria has less favorable growth aspects than its competitors.

 Receive News & Ratings for Aphria Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Aphria and related companies with MarketBeat.com's FREE daily email newsletter.